GRADE FOUR - Curriculum

 - Next the study is on regions: prairie, tundra, desert, forests, and wetlands.
 The students will be investigating the many influences that create the unique traits of a region.
 The students will inquire into the landforms of a region, cultural characteristics of a region, and compare to similar regions in the world.

 - The students will be inquiring into what life is like for a child in another country.
-The focus of this unit is how our world is made up of many global villages that have similarities and differnces.
+The focus of this unit is how our world is made up of many global villages that have similarities and differences.

 A balanced literacy program is promoted with writing, spelling, and reading all integrated.
 The students are encouraged to read independently at home throughout the year and at school during independent reading time.

 - During reading workshop, the students participate in guided reading groups and literature discussion groups.
 During group time, the students will be developing comprehension and word attack skills (see district frameworks).
 The students will responsible for keeping a reading response journal and giving book talks.
+They will also be taught how to use managed independent learning so they can use their independent time wisely.

 - During Writer's Workshop, you will see the students doing a variety of writing.
 The students journal in a Writer's Notebook, write stories following the writing process in their draft notebook, and share their successes.
+They will also be involved in community writing.